Alleged Terrorism Financing: Bauchi Finance Commissioner Gets N100m Bail

 Also admitted to bail in the same sum were Balarabe Abdullahi Ilelah, Aminu Mohammed Bose and Kabiru Yahaya Mohammed, standing trial on alleged terrorism financing to the tune of $9.7 million.

-The judge, in his ruling on the bail applications of the defendants, held that they were able to present sufficient materials before the court for it to exercise its discretion in their favour judicially and judiciously.
+The judge in his ruling on the bail applications of the defendants held they were able to present sufficient materials before the court for it to exercise its discretion in their favour judicially and judiciously.

 They were also ordered to deposit their international passports with the court registry, and cannot travel without the court’s permission.